 You can also expect better battery life in the iPhone 12 Pro Max.
 In most respects, though, the two cameras are virtually identical.
 So it's worth weighing up the price difference between them to decide which offers the most value to you.(opens in new tab)

-Want an iPhone but don't have much money?
-The iPhone SE is a pretty basic model that should fit the bill.
+Want an iPhone, don't need it to be big, and don't have much money?
+Then the 2020 version of the iPhone SE is a pretty basic model that should fit the bill.

 It has a much smaller screen than the iPhone 12 or even iPhone 12 Mini at 4.7 inches.
 It has just 3GB of RAM compared to the 4GB in those models, and an older processor (A13 Bionic rather than A14).
 It doesn't support 5G.
 And its cameras are just a basic 12MP lens on the rear and 7MP on the front.